 Tactical medical scenarios require access to basic patient assessment tools.
 First aid like gauze, bandages, disinfecting supplies, CO2 monitors, blood pressure cuffs, stethoscopes, injury sealants, and similar tools are necessary.

 A tablet makes first responders’ jobs easier by offering a straightforward and easy-to-use interface to manage tasks.
-First responder tablets need to be compact, made from military-grade materials, and have element resistance features.
+First responder tablets need to be compact, made from military-grade materials, and have element-resistant features.

 DT Research tablets are some of the most popular solutions on the market with break-resistant hardware.
 The 10.1-inch touch-screen and robust Pentium or Intel Core processor are slim and durable.